Learning coding/design/AI

 The following section describes the learning outcomes from integrating GAI into the ITC course under OBE that are categorized in four dimensions: (a) acquisition of OBE-compliant competency; (b) students’ engagement at levels of blended instruction; (c) usage patterns generated by using AI and its association to learning performance based on evidence, and (d) emergence of explanations regarding how effects were observed.
 Quantitative results are presented prior to qualitative and finally a mixed synthesis of both strands of evidence.

-Intended learning outcome (ILO) Pre-test, Mean (SD) Post-test, Mean (SD) Mean Difference t(df) p value Cohen‘s d
+Intended learning outcome (ILO) Pre-test, Mean (SD) Post-test, Mean (SD) Mean Difference t(df) p worth Cohen‘s d

 ILO1 (Conceptual understanding) 76.2 (8.4) 83.5 (8.7) +7.3 4.35 (47) < 0.001 0.63